 Recently I worked with three singers who experience excessive saliva while they sing.
 They need to constantly stop to swallow and regroup before resuming phonation.
 Getting to the bottom of the issue was different for each one!
 What a puzzle.

-In this first of a 2-part “Saliva Series,” I’ll describe reason #1 and my solutions/recommendations solutions for one singer.
-The next post will be on solution #2.
+In this first of a 2-part “Saliva Series,” I’ll describe one possible reason and my solutions/recommendations solutions for one singer.
+The next post will be on another reason and possible solution.

 “Steven” is a bass with a church job who also sings with an established men’s a cappella ensemble with the name “The Suspicious Cheese Lords.”
 This organization is paying for each singer to have a private lesson with either Elizabeth Daniels or myself, as we have been their ensemble’s vocal clinicians for the past 7 years.
 When Steven came in, I asked him to tell me what he wanted to work on and he mentioned the saliva issue, among other things.

 We were able to help his excess-saliva-and-need-to-swallow-a-great-deal issue in one session.

 Reason #1: Saliva as drainage can be a head/neck alignment issue.

 The overlying principles used in our session together were: